article / Hotspot conflict

 .
 Caribbean Synchronized Seizure: Multi-Sea Joint Pressure

-Almost simultaneously, the United States conducted operations in another maritime area.
-On [Date], Xinhua News Agency reported that the U.S. Southern Command announced the seizure of the oil tanker "Sophia" in the Caribbean Sea.
-The U.S. authorities identified it as a member of the "shadow fleet," suspected of transporting sanctioned oil products.
-Social media accounts (Forex Eye) and released videos also confirmed the simultaneous seizure operations in two different international waters.
+Almost simultaneously, the United States conducted operations in another sea area.
+On January 8, 2026, Xinhua News Agency reported that the United States Southern Command announced the seizure of the oil tanker Sophia in the Caribbean Sea.
+The U.S. side identified it as a member of the shadow fleet, suspected of transporting sanctioned oil products.
+Videos released by social media accounts @waihuitianyan1 and @cao_ge93639 also confirmed the synchronized seizure operations in two different international waters.

 (IV) Actions and Coordination Among All Parties